 Until recently, the history of the construction industry regarding change issues has been not to allow social change.
 The history of A&E, however, illustrates policies more responsive to demands for change.
 The focus on education serves greater gender-balance positioned to achieve equity; A&E policies are also eager to adapt to new technologies to their portfolio of problem-solving tools.

 Few evaluation systems address social change and sustainability beyond the capacity of marketing to claim “steps.”
-Department of Commerce (Census) and DOL produce measures for evaluating responses of business and industry to social demands.
+Departments of Commerce (Census) and Labor produce measures for evaluating responses of business and industry to social demands.
 Agents can claim modest advances in broad areas such as social justice and point to specific areas such as sexual harassment.
 However, steps in preventing environmental damage do not quantify threats to future generations effectively.
 Vague, and in many cases, unverifiable measures are used on a project-by-project basis with impunity.

 Please contribute facts, names of places, numbers, sources, and resources to help this little think tank community explore some ideas, and define the problems presented in each of the following questions.
 Our focus is simple — no one is as smart as all of us.